kirin-vn/lexer/README.md

 |     `^{`     | ONLY-ONCE | Each time the block is reached, the next verse is displayed.
 When all of the verses have been cycled through, nothing is displayed. |
 |     `${`     |  SHUFFLE  | Each time the block is reached, a random verse is displayed. |

+The last verse in a cycle block must consist of a solitary `}`.

 ###  Formatting:

 The content of spans can optionally contain special formatting.